NASA-JSC-Robotics/iMETRO/README.md

 ### Contact Information

-If you have any questions create and issue!
+If you have any questions create an issue!

 You can see other robotics projects and services and [**Connect With Us HERE**](https://www.nasa.gov/reference/jsc-robotics/)